 Say Sayonara to Saran Wrap

 I used to think I couldn’t survive without plastic wrap for packing up food and leftovers, but I haven’t used it for the past year and it turns out I’m alive and well!
 We now use silicone Stasher bags for snacks and cut up fruits, veggies, and herbs in the fridge, and we invested in stackable glass food storage containers for storing larger leftovers.
 This set is freezer, microwave and dishwasher safe.
-I’m also super intrigued by this compostable un-plastic wrap from Seed & Sprout, and this beeswax food wrap from The Package Free Shop.
+We’ve also used up all of our press and seal plastic bags and now buy these compostable freezer bags.

 Bring Your Own Bag (BYOB)